devPro0330/threejs_ai/README.md

-# AI-Powered 3D Website Using React & 2023 Three JS
+# AI-Powered 3D Website Using React & Three JS

 ## Introduction

-Many large corporations already use 3D graphics to showcase their products.
-Learn how to build your own ThreeJS 3D product website and infuse it with the power of artificial intelligence!

 This project will include following features: